tpwong1990/tpwong/project/README.md

    database "expenses.db" for the user and show those data on this page.

 5. '/select'
-   - This route defines the function of the data selection, data editing and deleting.
+   - This route defines the function of the data selection, ordering, data editing and deleting.
 For data selection, the route get the selected values from "details.html".
 And then the route queriese the information from database by condition(s) and display the data agian in "details.html".
+For ordering, user can choose ordering the data by latest date or oldest date.
 For data editing, the route queries the information of the data being selected to be edited from database and pass the value to "edit.html".
 For data deleting, system ask confirmation from user to delete the data.
-After confirmation, system delete the selected row from database "expenses.db"
+After confirmation, system delete the selected row from database "expenses.db".

 6. '/edt'
     - This route defines the function of data editting.
 System ask user to input the information in "edit.html".
 After data verification, system updates the data in the databases.